 The Japanese Doll Festival is celebrated throughout Japan.

 What is The Japanese Doll Festival?

 - The dolls are exhibited on a tiered staircase, or shelves, covered with majestic red silk cloth.
-The emperor doll and empress doll are presented at the top shelf.
-The stairs bellow have dolls that represent court ladies, ministers and servants.
+The emperor doll and empress doll are presented on the top shelf.
+The stairs below have dolls that represent court ladies, ministers, and servants.

-- On Doll’s festival, the japanese girls dress in their little kimonos and visit friends’ doll displays, and have tea parties with pink rice cakes.
+- On Doll’s festival, Japanese girls dress in their little kimonos and visit friends’ doll displays, and have tea parties with pink rice cakes.

 - The Hina Matsuri festival is also called Peach Day.
 Peach blossoms are associated with a happy marriage, and feminine traits.